Home Equity Loans For The Unemployed

 Wondering how much you’ll be taxed?
 Check out the tax rates by province.

 While there are quite a few rules without exceptions, Ontario’s minimum wage isn’t one of them.
-In fact, there are several exemptions to the minimum wage; so, before you agree to a work gig, make sure you are familiar with your rights.
+There are several exemptions to the minimum wage; so, before you agree to a work gig, make sure you are familiar with your rights.

-If you’re a federal worker in Canada, including Ontario, the minimum wage starting April 01, 2022, is $15.55 per hour.
+If you’re a federal worker in Canada, including Ontario, the minimum wage as of April 1, 2024, is $17.30 per hour.
 This is the minimum wage for workers who are federally regulated by the government, such as federal Crown corporations, banks, postal workers, and interprovincial transportation.
 Non-federally regulated employees are only entitled to the provincial minimum wage.

 Youth ought to be particularly wary of this caveat.
-It means that students who are less than 18 years old and work fewer than 28 hours weekly have a minimum wage of $13.50 per hour.
-A recent increase brought it up from $13.40 hourly.
+It means that students who are less than 18 years old and work fewer than 28 hours weekly have a minimum wage of $16.20 per hour.
 This applies whether the student is working during break or while on holiday.
 The legal age to leave school in Ontario; which, while not necessarily advisable, is 18.
 In essence, this minimum wage rule means that if you are underage, you get a lower minimum wage.

 As opposed to an hourly payment approach, hunting and fishing professionals get paid based on the overall time invested in the project.
-If the worker spends fewer than five hours consecutively during a day, they get a flat rate of $71.75.
-If the hunting or fishing guide works for more than five hours (whether back-to-back) or separate, they receive a flat rate of $143.55.
+If the worker spends fewer than five hours consecutively during a day, they get a flat rate of $86.
+If the hunting or fishing guide works for more than five hours (whether back-to-back) or separately, they receive a flat rate of $172.05.
 This equates to roughly ten hours, so if you get the job done in seven hours, it’s a profitable arrangement.
-However, if it takes you anywhere up to 23 hours, it is a heavy loss.
-Accordingly, keep in mind that this is a minimum wage, not a cap, and therefore is open to negotiation.

 Do you use your home as an office?
 Then you can claim these home office expenses for taxes.